FLegendre/fd-write-xlsx/README.md

 # fd-write-xlsx
-A fast and dirty C++ library to create a xlsx worksheet.
+A fast and dirty C++ library to create a xlsx workbook.

 This is an header only library : put the `fd-write-xlsx.hpp` file in a appropriate place and use it as
 ```C++